Ahmed-Nabil-31/sc-project3-IFN-I/peer_review/rebuttal_response.md

 > *Reviewer Comment*: "There were some Google Drive/Google Colab paths provided, which caused issues during installation.
 Due to these errors, we were unable to run the notebook properly and generate figures and tables."

 **Author Response**:
 We apologize for the execution failure caused by residual Colab/Drive path references.
 All notebooks and scripts in `scripts/` and `notebooks/` have been refactored to use dynamic, relative paths (`pathlib.Path`).
-We verified clean end-to-end execution within a fresh `uv` environment (`uv venv` and `uv pip install -r requirements.txt`) on a standard local machine.
+We verified clean end-to-end execution within a fresh `uv` environment (`uv venv` and `uv pip install -r requirements.txt`) on a standard local machine. **(Just run the notebook folders sequentially after downloading the main data provided by our mentor and place it in a folder named data, within your local repository.
+As they contain huge files, they are excluded from the github repository.)**

 ---